algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ![suspensionCriteria](../pictures/qa/suspensionCriteria.png)

-If a suspension criteria is reached, the QA team will help the development team to resolve the issue before restarting the test cycle.
+If a suspension criterion is reached, the QA team will help the development team resolve the issue before restarting the test cycle.

 #### Environment issues